ashenafi-16/alx-airbnb-project-documentation/user-stories/README.md

-# 🗂️ User Stories Directory
+# 📋 User Stories

-This directory contains the user stories derived from the Airbnb Clone Use Case Diagram.
-Each story describes how users interact with the backend system from a functional and goal-oriented perspective.
+This directory contains the user stories derived from the use case diagram of the **Airbnb Clone Backend** project.

-## 📄 Files

-- `user-stories.md` – Contains a list of user stories for Guests, Hosts, and Admins.

 ## 📌 Purpose

-Translating use cases into user stories helps development teams:
-- Understand the real needs of the users.
-- Break down system functionality into developer-friendly requirements.
-- Prioritize and manage backend development tasks.
+The user stories help translate system requirements into developer-friendly, user-centered descriptions.
+These stories guide feature development and ensure each functionality aligns with real-world user needs.

+## 📁 Files

+- **user-stories.md** — Contains detailed user stories for all key actors in the system: Hosts, Guests, Admins, and System-Level interactions.